cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-taurine.md

 ::: warning

-If you're using an A11 or earlier device on 14.4 to 14.8.1, you won't be able to install taurine-permanent.
+If you're needing to use the 1.1.7b1 version of Taurine to jailbreak, you won't be able to install taurine-permanent.

 You can alternatively install TrollStore (via the TrollStore Helper package on the havoc.app repository) and install the unofficial fork of Taurine through that, in order to permasign it.